LukasBreitwieser/gitpod-vnc/welcome-page/main.md

 &nbsp;

+## GUI

+You can also use applications with a graphical user interface like ParaView. <br> These applications are displayed in a separate (VNC) window. <br> If you execute `paraview` in the terminal, this window is automatically opened. <br>
+You can also open it by executing `open-vnc-window` in the terminal, e.g., if you accidentally closed it.

+If these two options do not work, adjust the browser settings following this guide: **[https://www.gitpod.io/docs/configure/browser-settings](https://www.gitpod.io/docs/configure/browser-settings)**.

+&nbsp;

 ## BioDynaMo notebooks list

 To open a list of all available notebooks, **[click here]({1})** or execute `open-notebook-window` in the terminal.

+If these two options do not work, adjust the browser settings following this guide:  **[https://www.gitpod.io/docs/configure/browser-settings](https://www.gitpod.io/docs/configure/browser-settings)**.

 &nbsp;